AshKyd/animative/README.md

-An animation library designed to let you create short, semantic presentations within HTML pages akin to interactive GIF images.
+[Animative](http://animative.kyd.com.au/) is an animation library that creates short, semantic presentations within HTML pages, a little like an interactive GIF.

 Have you ever wanted to add a GIF to your post to illustrate a point, but wanted to include text or annotations?
 Animative is probably what